-An applicant should base its federal funding request and period of performance on the actual requirements of the research, and not necessarily on the anticipated amount of funding available in FY 2018 for awards under this solicitation nor to fit within a three-year period of performance.
+An applicant should base its federal funding request and period of performance on the actual requirements of the research, and not necessarily on the anticipated amount of funding available in FY 2019 for awards under this solicitation nor to fit within a three-year period of performance.
+Applicants are strongly encouraged to submit realistic proposals - including a reasonable project timeline and end date - as project extensions may not be granted.
 However, to expedite the budget approval process, applicants are encouraged to break out their budgets by project year or by phases in the event that NIJ choses to fund the project partially or incrementally.